michaelalex94536/GRCProjects/README.md

 #### DTMF_generator
 The "DTMF_generator" project generates DTMF (Touch-Tone) signals, displays them in the time and frequency domains, and plays the Touch-Tones using the PC speaker.
 No external hardware is required for this project.

+#### OOK_Tx_simulator
+"OOK_Tx_simulator" shows how to modulate a carrier with digital data using on-off-keying.
+No external hardware needed.

 #### OOK_capture
 "OOK_capture" shows how to use an RTL-SDR dongle to display and capture OOK signals from a very old garage door opener.